 Kinect for Windows v2

-The Kinect for Windows v2 sensor and the SDK 2.0 take natural user interactions with computers to the next level, offering greater overall precision, responsiveness, and intuitive capabilities to accelerate the development of voice and gesture experiences on computers.
+The Kinect for Windows v2 sensor and the SDK 2.0 take natural user interactions with computers to the next level, offering greater overall precision, responsiveness, and intuitive capabilities to accelerate the development of applications that respond to movement, gesture, and voice.
 The v2 sensor’s color camera is enhanced with full 1080p video that can be displayed in the same resolution as the viewing screen.
-The higher depth fidelity makes it significantly easier to see smaller objects, to see all objects more clearly, and to view objects in 3-D. In addition to now tracking as many as six people and 25 skeletal joints per person, the tracked positions are more anatomically correct and stable—and the range of tracking is broader.
+In addition to now tracking as many as six people and 25 body joints per person, the tracked positions are more anatomically correct and stable—and the range of tracking is broader.
+The higher depth fidelity makes it significantly easier to see smaller objects, to see all objects more clearly, and to view objects in three dimensions (3D).
+The image below illustrates these significant depth fidelity improvements by comparing the original sensor (left frame) with the v2 sensor (right frame).

-When the final version of the SDK 2.0 releases to the public later this year, you will be able to commercially deploy your solutions and sell your Kinect v2 applications directly in the Windows Store, allowing you to reach more potential customers than ever, from businesses to end users to other developers.
+With the Kinect for Windows SDK 2.0, you can build desktop applications for Windows 8 as well as sell your Kinect v2 applications directly in the Windows Store, allowing you to reach more potential customers than ever, from businesses to consumers to other developers.

-With the ability to track as many as six people and 25 skeletal joints per person—including new joints for hand tips, thumbs, and shoulder center—and Improved understanding of the soft connective tissue and body positioning, you get more anatomically correct positions for crisp interactions and more accurate avateering and more lifelike avatars.
+With the ability to track as many as six people and 25 skeletal joints per person—including new joints for hand tips, thumbs, and shoulder center—and improved understanding of the soft connective tissue and body positioning, you get more anatomically correct positions for crisp interactions, more accurate avateering, and avatars that are more lifelike.

-Build and publish apps to the Windows Store using tools you already know across multiple platforms.
+Build and publish apps by using tools that you already know across multiple platforms.

-With Kinect Studio’s enhanced recording and playback, developers can develop on the go, without the need to carry the Kinect sensor with them.
-And visual gesture builder lets developers build their own custom gestures that the system recognizes and uses to write code by using machine learning.
-These features increase productivity and keep costs down.
+Kinect Studio provides enhanced recording and playback, and Visual Gesture Builder lets developers build their own custom gestures that the system recognizes and uses to write code by using machine learning, increasing productivity and cost efficiency.

 Simultaneous multi-app support